gguuss/DietyOS/README.md

 * Stalking – when it’s over, it needs to be over, you should let it go and leave folks alone

 # The Spookiest thing to look out for
 * Schizophrenia – This is when you are fabricating realities and are experiencing / focusing on and actualizing things that are not real.
-I like to think of Schizophrenia like Ghost Busters the movie, you are trying to seek out and find the ghost and then
+I like to think of Schizophrenia like Ghost Busters the movie, you are trying to seek out and find the ghost and then ascertaining with external facts what is real.
+It's very important to keep detailed notes and to compare facts with others to find the ghost and determine what is real when you encounter conflict.
-* Paranoia - overthinking and looking into the behavior of other smart people
+* Paranoia - overthinking and looking into the complicated behaviors of other smart people

-# Powerful tool for combating paranoia
+# Powerful tools
 * Pronoia – Playing a game where you pretend that everything
+* Playing games - turning things into games transforms them from being frustrating to being fun
+  * Threading the needle - geeting as close to some objective as possible
+  * Losing things and finding them - a game that you can playn with yourself or with friends
+* Reframing - taking something that makes you feel bad and using your mind to turn it into something good
+  * Imagine an embarassing moment in your mind and replace the embarassing thing happening with you as Bart Simpson

 # Reading resources for understanding attraction, social dynamics, and dominance:
 * The book “Fascinate”